 These questions can help you determine where your upper back pain may be coming from.

-Now that you’ve determined what's causing your upper back pain, it’s time for that RELIEF!
-Upper back pain relief can be as easy as doing it in the kitchen, dining room, or your bedroom!
-There are several ways to reduce the upper back pain.
-Here we will lay out 8 tips for upper back pain relief.
+Now that you’ve determined what's causing your upper back pain, it’s time to find RELIEF!
+There are several ways to reduce upper back pain.
+Here are 8 tips for upper back pain relief.

 Yes, it’s true.
 It is probably the last thing you want to do when you are in pain, but exercise can help regain the support in the thoracic spine.
 The muscles in the upper back can get weak, tight, and strained.
 This can cause the thoracic spine to lose the strength and support it needs to keep the body stable.